Uberi/Minetest-WorldEdit/README.md

 Regions
 -------
 Most WorldEdit commands operate on regions.
-Regions are a set of two positions that define a 3D cube.
+Regions are a set of two positions that define a 3D cuboid.
 They are local to each player and chat commands affect only the region for the player giving the commands.

 Each positions together define two opposing corners of the cube.
 With two opposing corners it is possible to determine both the location and dimensions of the region.